 ANDREAS KARACHRISTOS, MD, PhD, is experienced in a full range of hepatobiliary surgical procedures to meet the special needs of diverse patients.
 He employs both open and laparoscopic approaches to address problems of the liver and bile duct.
 Dr. Karachristos also performs liver transplantation and surgery for primary and metastatic liver tumors — including the resectioning of liver tumors to allow patients to meet transplant eligibility.

 KELVIN KWAN N. LAU, MD, comes to Temple from the Pfleger Liver Institute at the Dumont-UCLA Liver Transplant Center in California, where he completed a fellowship in multi-organ transplantation.
 An avid researcher, Dr. Lau has over twenty publications to his credit, including journal articles, abstracts and book chapters.

 Interventional Radiology & Oncology

-GARY S. COHEN, MD, is Chief of Vascular/Interventional Radiology, Co-Director of the Liver Tumor Program, and Professor and Vice Chair of Radiology.
+GARY S. COHEN, MD, is Chief of Vascular/Interventional Radiology and Professor and Vice Chair of Radiology.
 He has been consistently selected as a “TOP DOC” in Philadelphia magazine is nationally recognized for his interventional expertise.
 His interests include all facets of liver diagnosis and intervention from percutaneous biliary drainage and stenting to cutting-edge IPS endografts, percutaneous portal vein embolization en route to tumor resection, and percutaneous interventional oncology including chemoembolization, Yttrium therapies, radio frequency ablation, and microwave ablation.

 To schedule an appointment with a physician from the Temple Liver Disease Program, call 1-800-TEMPLE-MED (800-836-7536).